This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 As I state elsewhere, if the four were set up by someone else, my vote goes to Lucius Malfoy.
 He, after all, is the one who most benefited.
 By the end of 1981, Regulus and Orion Black were dead and Sirius was in Azkaban.
 Whether or not Cygnus Black, Malfoy’s father-in-law, was also dead by then was irrelevant, it would have been obvious that after some 700 years the Black family name was soon to be extinct in the male line.
 And the family’s holdings would ultimately devolve upon Malfoy’s wife’s branch of the family.
 With one of Narcissa’s older sisters already disowned, only Bellatrix, and any future offspring of hers, stood between the Black inheritance ultimately passing to his own wife and infant son.

 There is also the factor that after having managed to narrowly escape imprisonment on an Imperius defense himself, having his maniac of a sister-in-law running about at liberty simply was not safe.
-For anyone.
+For anybody.

 And what about that Imperius defense?
 For that matter what about the Lestranges having managed to “talk their way out of Azkaban” in the first place?
 Does Crouch Sr sound like the sort of fellow who would have hesitated to pack the Malfoy heir or the Lestranges off to Azkaban in the face of halfway convincing evidence?
 And the devil with who their families were.